Spatterdock in pond with budding flower.

 • With Imox or other systemic herbicides, treatment is most effective when the plants are mature or close to full grown.
 This allows for more plant surface to spray enough mixture on.

 • Treat in late summer to early fall to get better kill of the root systems.
-At this time, plants are pulling energy into their roots to store for the winter.
+At this time, plants are pulling energy into their roots to store for the winter and will pull more of the herbicide to the roots as well.

 Recommended Products